MBA in Business Intelligence / Analytics

 Information is the lifeblood of every company, as is the ability to identify, gather, extract, and analyze this raw data.
 Business intelligence uses a variety of software applications to transform these facts and figures into useful information that can then be used as a catalyst for constructive decision making, cutting costs, improving operations, and identifying new business opportunities.
 With an MBA in Business Intelligence / Analytics, you will make an immediate and valuable contribution to any company, with exceptional proficiency in the science of business modeling, database systems, data warehousing, data mining, and benchmarking.

-- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends at the other campuses and online.
+- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends at select other campuses and online.
 The Business Intelligence / Analytics courses are offered online or weeknights at our main campus.